Lecture – Prediction and Prevention of Psychosis in At-Risk Youth

 Available with English captions.

-Multivariate models incorporating risk factors from clinical, demographic, neurocognitive, and psychosocial assessments achieve high levels of predictive accuracy when applied to CHR-P samples.
-An individualized risk calculator is available to scale the risk for newly ascertained cases, which could aid in clinical decision-making and drug trial design.
+He explains that multivariate models have achieved high levels of predictive accuracy when applied to clinical high-risk for psychosis samples.
+These models include risk factors from clinical, demographic, neurocognitive, and psychosocial assessments.
+Cannon reports that an individualized risk calculator is available to scale the risk for certain cases.
+This calculator could aid in clinical decision making and drug trial design.

 To show the value of these models, Cannon shares findings from the North American Prodrome Longitudinal Study (NAPLS).
 The study uses the CHR-P paradigm for case determination.